Microsoft in December will release a service update for Microsoft Dynamics

 Online.
 The update comes just after Microsoft Dynamics CRM business posted its 33rd consecutive quarter of double-digit revenue growth, and as it approaches its 3 millionth seat.

 Microsoft said the new update "reimagines" the way , service and marketing professionals work with CRM.
-With the new iteration, Microsoft is moving away from the traditional data-centric approach with a strategy to simplify and visually guide users through their business processes.
+With the new iteration, Microsoft is moving away from the traditional -centric approach with a strategy to simplify and visually guide users through their business processes.

 The Microsoft Dynamics CRM Online update also includes predefined best-practice sales and service business process definitions; deeper connection to Yammer and Skype; embedded Bing maps; Microsoft Office 2013 compatibility; and cross-browser support to drive more communication and collaboration.